-Alaris consent rights Although Alaris does not have any significant voting rights in any of its Partners, the approval of Alaris is required for a number of matters for each Partner.
-Each consent matters has been tailored to the unique circumstances of the transaction with the particular Partner (including, without limitation, any regulatory restrictions).
+Although Alaris does not have any significant voting rights in any of its Partners, the approval of Alaris Alaris consent rights is required for a number of matters for each Partner.
+Such consent matters have been tailored to the unique circumstances of the transaction with the particular Partner (including, without limitation, any regulatory restrictions) to ensure Alaris doesn't exercise undue influence or control and permit the Partners to control the day to day operations of the business.
 As a result, not all Partners will have the same consent rights.
-Such matters include some or all of the following: (a) changes in the terms of the outstanding units in each Partner; (b) creating additional classes of units that rank ahead of the preferred units held by Alaris; (c) amending the terms of the Partner's agreement with Alaris; (d) a transfer of any equity in the Partner except in limited circumstances, including, without limitation, related party transfers; (e) any material change (or for some Partners, any change) to a Partner's senior credit facility; (f) entering into any new credit facility or incurring additional indebtedness in excess of a specified amount; (g) amending the terms of any management, non-competition or non-solicitation agreement with the Partner's senior management team; (h) undertaking any acquisitions or other transactions outside the ordinary course of business for a value in excess of a specified amount; (i) non-arm's length transactions exceeding a specified amount; (j) encumbering assets other than as permitted in the particular agreement; (k) undertaking any material change in the business or organizational structure of the Partner outside the ordinary course of business; (I) any capital expenditures or series of related capital expenditures outside the ordinary course of business in excess of a specified amount in any fiscal year; (m) dissolving the Partner; (n) exceeding certain financial covenants; (o) entering into any business competitive with the Partner; (p) any changes in the accounting policies, procedures or practices of the Partner or its affiliates; (g) any increases above a pre-determined amount in the compensation paid to certain members of the Partner's management team; (r) certain changes in management; and (s) certain changes in executive compensation.
+Such matters include some or all of the following: (a) changes in the terms of the outstanding units in each Partner; (b) creating additional classes of units that rank ahead of the preferred equity held by Alaris; (c) amending the terms of the Partner's agreement with Alaris; (d) a transfer of any equity in the Partner except in limited circumstances, including, without limitation, related party transfers; (e) any material change (or for some Partners, any change) to a Partner's senior credit facility; (f) entering into any new credit facility or incurring additional indebtedness in excess of a specified amount; (g) amending the terms of any management, noncompetition or non-solicitation agreement with the Partner's senior management team; (h) undertaking any acquisitions or other transactions outside the ordinary course of business for a value in excess of a specified amount; (i) non-arm's length transactions exceeding a specified amount; (j) encumbering assets other than as permitted in the particular agreement; (k) undertaking any material change in the business or organizational structure of the Partner outside the ordinary course of business; (I) any capital expenditures or series of related capital expenditures outside the ordinary course of business in excess of a specified amount in any fiscal year; (m) dissolving the Partner; (n) exceeding certain financial covenants; (o) entering into any business competitive with the Partner; (p) any changes in the accounting policies, procedures or practices of the Partner or its affiliates; (g) any increases above a pre-determined amount in the compensation paid to certain members of the Partner's management team; (r) certain changes in management; and (s) certain changes in executive compensation.
 Depending on the circumstances of a particular Partner, we may add additional consent rights or modify existing consent rights.